 NastyGal Plus Size Satin Strappy Cami Top (£18)

 You might not wear a statement piece every day, but you know those days when you just don't know what to wear?
 Allow us to introduce you to the printed skirt that will help solve all those problems.
 It requires minimal effort and will do all the talking for you.
 The midi length is way chicer than that one miniskirt you used to rely on.

 Mango Knot-Detail Skirt (£30)

 # 13: Tailored Joggers

-This item has become ubiquitous among the fashion set.
-If you style them in the right way—with a crisp white shirt or cashmere, for example—they can look less teenager and more grown-up.
-Isabel Marant is always the go-to for joggers.
-You're guaranteed to wear these on repeat.
+This item has become ubiquitous among the fashion set (and those of us who WFH).
+If you style them in the right way—with a white shirt or cashmere, for example—they can look less teenager and more grown-up.

 #14: Sleek Pencil Skirt

-Not to say that shorter shirts are off-limits, but a pencil skirt will work for many more occasions.
-They look so good with a sleek shirt tucked in and will be your workwear hero.
+Not to say that shorter skirts are off-limits, but a pencil skirt will work for many more occasions.
+It will look so good with a sleek shirt tucked in and will be your workwear hero.